HwWobbe/DefinitiveData-DeltaAlerts/README.md

   * perhaps not - as shown by this second use
     * it would be nice to have though ...
       * ... as a cascade to other topPages
+        * try copy the first working block to a gist
     * https://github.com/PySpur-Dev/pyspur
       * [CivicAtlas](https://github.com/Data-Integrity-Group/Wip#civicatlas)